UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 for the
 [ProposeRootBundle](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/HubPool.sol#L149-L157)
 event that is as late as possible, but earlier than the RootBundleExecuted event we just identified.
-Once this proposal event is found, determine its mapping of indices to chainId in its `bundleEvaluationBlockNumbers` array using TBD config at its block number.
+Once this proposal event is found, determine its mapping of indices to chainId in its `bundleEvaluationBlockNumbers` array using `CHAIN_ID_LIST`.
 For each chainId, their starting block number is that chain's bundleEvaluationBlockNumber + 1 in this past proposal event.
 Use this mechanism to determine the starting block numbers for each chainId represented in the original `bundleEvaluationBlockNumbers`.